grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "How's the navigation going?"
 Percy exhaled a long stream of smoke that was caught up by the wind and braided into the diesel exhaust behind them.

-"I have been keeping very close track of our time, direction and speed, as usual.
+"I have been keeping very close track of our time, direction, and speed, as usual.
 But you know my track is only as good as guesswork can be.
 If these clouds break up tonight, and we get some stars, I would like to fix our position on the chart.
 When is the rendezvous with Shakes?"

 "At dawn.
 It will certainly be easier if we know where we are with some precision."